 Results are in: Cadillac takes the Kitchen Sink beyond

 In 1956 General Motors for some reason put a sink in a Caddy.
 It’s called the Maharani Special and was built for the traveling (of course) Motorama exhibition.
-Apparently at the time, people didn’t see the need for a full-service kitchen installed in the passenger seat of their cars, but times have changed, and the… Continue reading Results are in: Cadillac takes the Kitchen Sink beyond
+Apparently at the time, people didn’t see the need for a full-service kitchen installed in the passenger seat of their cars, but times have changed, and the Kitchen Sink Cadillac is changing hands.

 Cookbook of the future

 It’s coming: the future of the kitchen is coming.
 We may not have jetpacks and flying cars yet, but the connected kitchen is right on the horizon.
-Kitchen appliance manufacturers still see a future where the refrigerator talks to the microwave and tells people what to eat for dinner, but for the meantime, a more… Continue reading Cookbook of the future
+Kitchen appliance manufacturers still see a future where the refrigerator talks to the microwave and tells people what to eat for dinner, but for the meantime, a more realistic goal seems to be popping up.

 Always have a fully stocked fridge